-We have audited the accompanying consolidated balance sheet of STRATTEC SECURITY CORPORATION (the "Company") as of June 27, 2021, the related consolidated statements of income (loss) and comprehensive income (loss), shareholders' equity, and cash flows for the year ended June 27, 2021, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of June 27, 2021, and the results of its operations and its cash flows for the year ended June 27, 2021, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of STRATTEC SECURITY CORPORATION (the "Company") as of July 3, 2022 and June 27, 2021, the related consolidated statements of income and comprehensive income, shareholders' equity, and cash flows for each of the two years in the period ended July 3, 2022, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of July 3, 2022 and June 27, 2021, and the results of its operations and its cash flows for each of the two years in the period ended July 3, 2022, in conformity with accounting principles generally accepted in the United States of America.

-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) ("PCAOB"), the Company's internal control over financial reporting as of June 27, 2021, based on criteria established in Internal Control - Integrated Framework: (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) and our report dated September 2, 2021 expressed an unqualified opinion.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) ("PCAOB"), the Company's internal control over financial reporting as of July 3, 2022, based on criteria established in Internal Control - Integrated Framework: (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) and our report dated September 8, 2022 expressed an unqualified opinion.